Hello, friends of Indivisible!

 Please take some time to look at the other events going on in the area (below).
 There are lots of events to choose from, including the March for Science, several Save Our Streets events, another Congressional Candidate Debate, and a Register your Right phone bank event hosted by the St. Joseph County Dems.

 In the email below you will find (1) helpful links; (2) our featured action, (3) our featured event, (4) other urgent actions, and (5) other local events.

-Have a wonderful week and we hope to see you on Thursday and Saturday!!
+Have a wonderful week and thanks for everything you do!

 Bethany, Cheri, Katelyn, & Carmella (on behalf of Indivisible Indiana District 2)

 “An eye for an eye only ends up making the whole world blind.” - Mahatma Gandhi